UWC2-JSCRIPT/320-wn24-final-project-reetikaChauhan/README.md

     * The other feature that I want to add is the spatial search feature( autocomplete address field) in the address input field in the shopping cart page.
 As it should be a proper address that actually exist if we think about the application practically.
 I have implemented that feature before using python Django.
 So have to figure out to implement in Reactjs or nodejs ( third course scope)
     * The tracking of delivery person who is on his way to deliver on a map.
 That would be the most challenging one for me.

+Documentation on how to run tests:
+On command line run: npm run test
+There is one test on component KitchenRegister.
+By using dummy kitchen register user object.
+It checks whether the screen shows loading... before it shows the forms or retrieves the data from firebase.

 Project requirements: